9 Principles for Effective Strategic Planning

 2. Breakthrough Is Horizontal

 There are vertical silos in every organization.
 The key to successful planning is creating an environment where those silos are broken down, and the entire team comes together and thinks together as one unit.
-Give permission to each team member to talk and think cross-functionally: Give sales freedom to speak into engineering; give customer service freedom to speak into supply chain, etc. This paradigm will bring breakthrough.

 3. The Truth Sets Us Free

-Nothing substantial will be conducted if the team “holds back”.
+Nothing substantial will be conducted if the team holds back.
 The team must be able to speak truthfully about issues without getting personal.
 Cultivate a safe environment where people are free to be truthful without being fearful.
 Facilitate a conversation where truth is put on the table.
 Truth will lead to breakthrough.

-4. Perspective before Planning
+4. Perspective Before Planning

-Each time a smartphone is used to give its user directions, the first thing it “asks” is “Where are you now?”
-This perhaps is the most important part of strategic planning: Getting perspective on the current state.
-One of the fatal flaws of most strategic planning systems is premature planning without full clarity of perspective.
-However, if you are in the right perspective, the core plan almost writes itself.
+Each time a smartphone is used to give its user directions, the first thing it asks is, “Where are you now?”
+This is perhaps the most important part of strategic planning: Getting perspective on the current state.

 5. Make the Vision Clear